gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

 `GIT-264 #comment Resolved conflicts.`
 `GIT-1720 #comment Plugin version change from 2.8.2 to 2.8.3.
 Build number change from 69 to 70.`

-The above examples will add the specified comment text against the Jira issues.
+The above examples add the specified comment text against the Jira issues.

 <div class="bbb-callout bbb--alert">
     <div class="irow">